eriktorsner/wp-checksum/README.md

 # wp-checksum

-Wp-cli subcommand for verifying checksums of themes and plugins.
+Wp-cli sub command for verifying checksum data for themes and plugins.
 It checks the md5 sum of all files inside each plugin and theme and compares against what the same plugin/theme looks like on the WordPress repo.
 The core wp-cli command has this functionality for core, this sub command brings the same for plugins and themes.

 wp-checksum checks for added, removed or modified files and prints out info about files that does not match the original file as it exists in the .org repositories.

 ## Backend api
 wp-checksum uses a backend API (https://api.wpessentials.io) to retreive the checksums for known plugins and themes from our database.
+It's also possible to run wp-checksum in local mode, In this case wp-checksum, downloads zip-files directly from the Wordpress.org repository and avoid using the API.
+There are several advantages of using the API over local mode:
+   - Performance
+   - Reliability
+   - WordPress.org does't keep zip-files available for all versions of all plugins, roughly 15% av all plugins are affected.
+The remote API can deliver checksum data for these plugins but that's not possible when running wp-checksum locally.
+   - The diff sub command currently only works with the remote API

 Read more about how the api and hourly rate limits work in the section "Backend api and rate limits" below.

 ### Known issues